fledge-iot/fledge/C/plugins/storage/README.rst

 Building
 --------

-To make this plugin outside the general build, run the commands:
+To make this plugin, run the commands:

   ``mkdir build``